 Title

 PLN25-0114 - 1711 Arbor Street - Applicant: Jason Phoen.
-Public hearing to consider: (1) removing the property from the Historical Building Study List; and (2) a Certificate of Approval to allow the demolition of an existing 1,341 square foot two-story residential building built prior to 1942, and included in the historical building study list, to facilitate a remodel and a 1,368 square foot, two-story addition to the existing building.
+Public hearing to consider: (1) removing the property from the Historical Buildings Study List; and (2) a Certificate of Approval to allow the demolition of an existing 1,341 square foot two-story residential building built prior to 1942, and included in the historical buildings study list, to construct a 2,700 square foot, two-story building.
 General Plan: Medium-Density Residential.
 Zoning: R-4 Residential District.
 CEQA Determination: This project is exempt from further environmental review as a Class 1 categorical exemption pursuant to CEQA Guidelines Section 15301(l)(1) - Existing facilities - demolition and removal of individual small structures listed in 15301(l), including one single-family residence, and on a separate and independent basis, as a Class 32 categorical exemption pursuant to CEQA Guidelines Section 15332 - In-Fill Development Project consistent with the applicable general plan designation and zoning regulations.
-No exceptions to the exemptions apply.
+No exceptions to the exemptions apply because the building is determined to not be a historic resource.
+(This was continued from the September 4, 2025, Historical Advisory Board Meeting)

 Body